nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 #### 3.4.1 Current Implementation
 The following sequence diagram shows how the edit feature works.
 ![image_info](./pictures/EditSequenceDiagram.png)
 The current implementation of the edit feature allows the user to edit only the name parameter of the activity.
 When the user wants to edit an activity using the edit command, the Parser creates a new EditCommand object.
-The executeCommand() method of the EditCommand object is called and the specified parameters are updated accordingly.
+The `executeCommand()` method of the EditCommand object is called and the specified parameters are updated accordingly.

-The order of method calls to edit the activity details is as follows if the specified activity exists (meaning index != -1) else an exception is thrown:
+The order of method calls to edit the activity details is as follows if the specified activity exists (meaning `index >= 0`) else an exception is thrown:
-1. The updateName() method of the ActivityList class is called, with the user-specified parameters of the activity index and new activity name
+1. The `updateName()` method of the ActivityList class is called, with the user-specified parameters of the activity index and new activity name
-2. The get() method is self-invoked by the ActivityList class to obtain the activity at the given index
+2. The `get()` method is self-invoked by the ActivityList class to obtain the activity at the given index
-3. The setName() method of the Activity class is called to edit the activity name to the user-specified name
+3. The `setName()` method of the Activity class is called to edit the activity name to the user-specified name
 4. The activity with the updated name is returned to the activityList

 #### 3.4.2 Additional Implementations